 Let’s look at it in detail: The firefighters at Grenfell Tower ended up spending days dampening it down to stop reignition.
 Imagine if this was done at the time by the automated sprinkler system – the results could have been so very different.
 Think about this for a moment!

-Despite the tragedy of Grenfell Tower, it has opened the eyes of the public and the government.
+Despite the tragedy of Grenfell Tower, it has opened the eyes of the public and the government for the need to fireproof buildings adequately.
 It’s time to act now for the tower blocks in London.

 The fire safety necessities we must follow as a designer, for new and existing buildings, are frequently being updated.
 Even more so now, with the recent events.